Waxenov/laradip/README.md

 # laradip
-the base of the site is based on laravel, jetstream, livewire and with the admin panel voyager
+the base of the site is based on laravel, jetstream, livewire, tailwind, bootstrap and with the admin panel voyager